Alexa Collins Rocks Unzipped Bodysuit To Expose Her Killer Cleavage

 Alexa Collins showed off her bombshell body in another racy outfit that did her nothing but favors.
-The model shared the update to her Instagram feed on February 12, and her fans have been loving the skin-baring display.
+The model shared the update on her Instagram feed on February 12, and her fans have been loving the display of skin.

 The model chose an indoor space with a stone fireplace and velour couch as the backdrop of her photo.
-The space also featured a painting on the wall and a glass coffee table.
+The area also featured a painting on the wall and a glass coffee table.
 Alexa stood in the center of the frame, tilting her head to the side and parting her glossy lips.
 She tucked both hands into the pockets of her pants.
 This helped draw further attention to her curvy hips.

 Alexa rocked a sexy set from PrettyLittleThing that hugged her curves in all the right ways.
 On her upper half, she wore a black bodysuit with thick straps that fit snugly on her shoulders.
 Alexa chose to wear the middle of the garment partially unzipped, revealing her bronzed cleavage and smooth decolletage.
 The piece proceeded to fit tightly around her flat tummy, highlighting her slender waist.
-It had high cut sides that exposed a tease of her legs.
+It had high-cut sides that exposed a tease of her hips.

-Alexa went more causal on her lower half, rocking a pair of black sweatpants.
-She pulled its thick waistband low on her hips.
-The body of the garment fit loosely on her legs while the image was cropped near her upper-thigh.
-In her caption, the model shared that sweats are her “go-to” look.

-The post has been plenty popular with her huge fan base, and it’s already been double-tapped more than 7,500 times.
+The post has been very popular with her huge fan base, and it's already been double-tapped more than 7,500 times.
 An additional 60-plus fans commented on the update to express their admiration.
-Some fans took to the post to rave over Alexa’s bombshell body, while a few more were speechless, opting to comment with emoji instead of words.
+Some fans took to the post to rave over Alexa's bombshell body while a few more were speechless, opting to comment with emoji instead of words.

-“Cute beautiful beautiful baby DIOSA.
-Just wehn we thought that you couldn’t be any more beautiful,” one follower gushed, adding a series of red hearts to the end of their comment.
+"Cute beautiful beautiful baby DIOSA.
+Just [when] we thought that you couldn't be any more beautiful," one follower gushed, adding a series of red hearts to the end of their comment.

 "The best there ever was.
 Killing it as usual my queen slay all day," a second fan raved.